topheman/webassembly-component-model-experiments/README.md

 - on the CLI, a folder from the disk is mounted via the `--dir` flag
 - on the browser, a virtual filesystem is mounted, the I/O operations are forwarded via the `@bytecodealliance/preview2-shim/filesystem` shim, which shims the `wasi:filesystem` filesystem interface

+The CLI host `pluginlab` supports the same kinds of permissions deno introduced:

+- `--allow-net`: allows network access to the plugins, you can specify a list of domains comma separated (by default, no network access is allowed)
+- `--allow-read`: allows read access to the filesystem
+- `--allow-write`: allows write access to the filesystem
+- `--allow-all`: allows all permissions (same as all the flags above), short: `-A`

+This is what it means by plugins being "sandboxed by default" - you can take any plugin from anywhere, if you don't allow any access, it won't be able to make any network request or read/write to your filesystem and it will be constrained to its own part of the memory.

 <p align="center"><a href="https://topheman.github.io/webassembly-component-model-experiments/"><img src="./packages/web-host/public/wasi.png" alt="Demo" /></a></p>
 <p align="center">
   Check the online demo at<br/><a href="https://topheman.github.io/webassembly-component-model-experiments/">topheman.github.io/webassembly-component-model-experiments</a>